alantgeo/vicmap2osm/README.md

 This import proposal has been supported by the National Heavy Vehicle Regulator (NHVR).

+The mandatory OSM wiki documentation of this import is at [https://wiki.openstreetmap.org/wiki/Vicmap_Address](https://wiki.openstreetmap.org/wiki/Vicmap_Address).

 ## GitLab CI/CD

 We use GitLab CI/CD to automate data processing.